-What are the complications of syncope?Most syncope in children is harmless.
+What are the possible complications of syncope in a child?Most syncope in children is harmless.
 In a small number of children, serious heart problems may be the cause of syncope.
 Sudden death can occur.

-Can I help my child prevent passing out?
+What can I do to prevent my child from passing out?

 To prevent passing out caused by dehydration:

 - Stay hydrated.
 Be sure your child stays well hydrated.
 Encourage him or her to drink plenty of water.

 - Increase salt intake.
 Try non-fat salty snacks such as pretzels or crackers.